Close

 Trouble with food blockage?

-Some food may cause a food blockage, so read about how to prevent it and what to do in case it happens.
+Certain foods can cause blockages—learn how to prevent them and what to do if one occurs.
 Learn more about food blockage

 Learn about food blockage - and what to do